The story of Talk to the Press

 When you make contact with Talk to the Press to find out more about how to sell a story, you can be assured that everything you say remains totally confidential until you have agreed to go forward with a particular publication.

-Natasha and her team will act as your media agent and publicist, guiding you throughout the entire process of selling your story, creating something that will provide the rewarding experience you seek, telling your story in the way you’d like it to be told, for an appropriate fee.
+Our experienced and friendly team will act as your media agent and publicist, guiding you throughout the entire process of selling your story, creating something that will provide the rewarding experience you seek, telling your story in the way you’d like it to be told, for an appropriate fee.

 The agency has won numerous awards, is highly respected and has an unrivalled network of contacts across national newspapers, glossy magazines and television stations.